Thursday, May 21, 2009

 In order for you to do anything with Following, such as Block Followers, you have to be logged in to Following - within the Followers IFrame - as a blog administrator.
 How you are logged in to Blogger, from the navbar, is not relevant - and this is one major difference between the navbar "Follow Blog" link and the Followers gadget.

 Another issue here is security.
-Following presents yet another face of Google, and provides you (your computer) yet another possible problem in security settings.
-If you see a large blank space where your Followers gadget should be, you're going to have to check security settings in your browser, your computer, and your network.
+Following presents yet another face of Google, and provides you (your computer) yet another possible symptom for a security settings problem.
+If you see a large blank space where your Followers gadget should be, you're going to have to check security devices and settings in your browser, your computer, and your network.
 Following / Friend Connect is a separate section of Google, and you (your readers) may have to enable it separately.

 Following / Friend Connect is a major application, yet it's deceptively small when you look at it on your blog.